 Sign up for an Income-Driven Repayment (IDR) plan

-There are four student loan repayment options to qualify for a PSLF program.
-These qualifying repayment plans ask you to pay a percentage of your income towards your student loans in order to qualify.
-This explains why they're called income-driven repayment (IDR) plans.
-But don't worry, we'll help you with the math.
+The PSLF program has a few different student loan repayment options to qualify for forgiveness.
+These qualifying repayment plans ask you to pay a percentage of your income towards your student loans, which explains why they're called income-driven repayment (IDR) plans.

 The percentage of income you pay ranges from 5% to 20%, depending on the plan you choose.